jasmine789/Sensing-and-Estimating-in-Robotics-ResultsDemo/README.md

 ## PR2: SLAM using Particle Filter

 This project implements SLAM with particle filters.
-It uses odometry and particle filter to localize the robot and then use occupancy grid to represent the map around the robot(as shown in the following figure).
+It uses odometry and particle filter to localize the robot and then use the occupancy grid to represent the map around the robot(as shown in the following figure).

 ![robot](./results_demo/robot.png)